300: Rise of an Empire: Historical accuracy

 The Guardian's historical films reviewer, Alex von Tunzelmann, discredited the film's historical legitimacy, giving it the classification of "History grade: Fail".
 She itemizes numerous historical discrepancies in the film, including the pivotal scene in which Themistocles kills Darius the Great at the Battle of Marathon, although he was really absent and died of natural causes only years later.
 Tunzelmann further quotes the Persian Fire author and historian Tom Holland, who translated Herodotus's Histories, and who is an expert on the Greco-Persian wars, as comparing the film to a wild fantasy substitute for actual historic reality.

 Paul Cartledge, a professor of Greek culture at Cambridge University, also noted historical inaccuracies in the film.
 For example, Darius was not killed as depicted, and neither he nor Xerxes was present at the Battle of Marathon.
 Artemisia, historically a queen and not an abused orphaned slave, actually argued against sailing into the straits and survived the Persian Wars.
 In addition, the Spartan Navy contributed a mere 16 warships to the Greek fleet of 400 warships in the ending battle scene, rather than the huge armada shown.

 Some critics have identified the film as an example of Iranophobia.
 Tunzelmann found the film being the same "massive gilded embodiment of orientalism from [its predecessor]".
 According to Lloyd Llewellyn-Jones, Professor of Ancient History at Cardiff University: "Indeed, the Persians of 300: Rise of an Empire remain the incarnation of every Orientalist cliché imaginable: they are as decadent and oversexed as they are weak and spineless.
-They are also incapable of winning battles without the help of a Greek traitor: Artemisia, a woman who may be costumed like Xena, a warrior princess, but whose heart is consumed by a crazy desire for power and destruction."
+They are also incapable of winning battles without the help of a Greek traitor: Artemisia, a woman who may be costumed like Xena, a warrior princess, but whose heart is consumed by a crazy desire for power and destruction."According to Khabaronline, an Iranian media outlet, citing the evaluation by Khosrow Mo'tazed, the main message conveyed by this film is that the Iranian nation possesses no history or culture, and that everything originates from Greece.

 Home media

-300: Rise of an Empire was released on the iTunes Store on June 3, 2014, and was released on DVD and Blu-ray 3 weeks later, on June 24.
+300: Rise of an Empire was released on the iTunes Store on June 3, 2014, and was released on DVD and Blu-ray three weeks later, on June 24.